-Toilet roll as in most SE Asian countries goes in the bin next to it, not in the toilet itself.
+Toilet paper, as in most SE Asian countries, goes in the bin next to it and not in the toilet itself.

 Thailand, a tropical country, is prone to tropical diseases.
-Malaria, and Dengue fever (a mosquito-born disease common in southeast Asia) can be encountered nationwide.
+Malaria and Dengue fever (a mosquito-born disease common in southeast Asia) can be encountered nationwide.
 Bigger cities are usually safe but take extra precautions when venturing into the more remote and rural areas.
-Carrying a good insect repellent along with wearing long sleeves and pants at dawn and dusk can greatly decrease chances of getting bitten.
+Carrying a good insect repellent along with wearing long sleeves and pants at dawn and dusk can greatly decrease the chances of getting bitten by mosquitos.
 Before traveling to Thailand, many doctors will recommend receiving immunizations for Hepatitis A and typhoid fever.
-The level of HIV in Thailand is well above average.
-The adult infection rate is about 1 in 66.

 Water quality varies from place to place, but is generally poor.
 Use common sense when eating from food carts and drink lots of bottled water.
 Most restaurants and hotels will use filtered water to make ice.
 Bottled water is widely available.